Spring 2018 Homeschool Program Dates

-Our engaging Homeschool Series relates to science and nature and follows CT State Standards.
+Our engaging Homeschool Series relates to science and nature and follows the Next Generation Science Standards.
 Our program provides families with unique, hands-on science instruction, inquiry-based learning activities, and cooperative learning opportunities.
-The New Children’s Museum Homeschool Association is designed for students in grades K-8 and runs for a 4-month session.
+The Children’s Museum Homeschool Association is designed for students in grades K-8 and runs for a 4-month session.

-- A Family Membership to The New Children’s Museum and Roaring Brook Nature Center, active through the end of August 31, 2016.
+- A Family Membership to The Children’s Museum and Roaring Brook Nature Center, active March through August.

 9:30-10:20 Class 1